Beast of Blenheim Stewart Murray Wilson jailed again for historic rapes

 He initially faced 16 charges, which were later amended at trial and saw Wilson discharged on one count of stupefying, while one of the rape charges was altered to attempted rape.

-The jury deliberated on six rape charges, three indecent assaults, three counts of indecency with a girl under 12, two charges of threatening to kill, one charge of attempted rape, and one charge of burglary.
+The jury deliberated on six rape charges, three indecent assaults, three counts of indecency with a girl under 12, two charges of threatening to kill, one charge of attempted rape and one charge of burglary.

 They returned unanimous guilty verdicts on 11 charges, one unanimous not guilty verdict, majority verdicts of not guilty on two charges, and were hung on two other charges.